Best Performances of 2012

 Denzel Washington as Captain Whip Whitaker in Flight (dir.
 Robert Zemeckis): Steely resolve and denial define Washington’s alcoholic hero.
 Washington is an actor who always keeps his characters bottled up inside, hidden behind his penetrating eyes, which works perfectly for a character as controlling and unrepentant as Whip Whitaker.

-LEAD ACTRESS: Jessica Chastain in Zero Dark Thirty (dir.
+Jessica Chastain in Zero Dark Thirty (dir.
 Kathryn Bigelow): Chastain is this film.
 A character defined by her obsession.
 This isn’t the ethereal mother of The Tree of Life, but a cold, hard, dedicated woman whose life is her passion is her work.

 Judi Dench in The Best Exotic Marigold Hotel (dir.
 John Madden): A delightful film anchored by one of the best actresses in the world.
 Dench takes lines that tread the line of being sentimental cliches and bends them into honest statements about facing old age and opening up yourself to the possibilites of life.